Isle of Forgotten Sins: Plot

-As the women, Krogan and Johnny Pacific go for a night swim, Clancy and Burke steal off to search the house.
+As the women, Krogan and Johnny go for a night swim, Clancy and Burke search the house.
 They find the Tropic Star log, with a map that indicates that the gold is still underwater on the ship, waiting to be salvaged.
-In fact, the map has been placed there by Krogan for Burke and Clancy to find; Krogan's plan is to lure them into doing the hazardous work of recovering the gold which he will then seize for himself.
+In fact, the map has been placed there for Burke and Clancy to find; Krogan's plan is to lure them into doing the hazardous work of recovering the gold which he will then seize for himself.

 The next morning, Clancy and Burke take turns descending in diving suits.
-On the island, Krogan and Johnny are watching through binoculars as the trunk full of bullion is raised.
-Burke announces to Clancy that he is claiming 60 percent of the loot because he provided the boat and the crew.
-Clancy protests and they start a violent struggle during which Krogan, Johnny and their men board the boat.
+On the island, Krogan and Johnny secretly watch as the trunk full of bullion is raised.
+Burke claims 60 percent of the loot because he provided the boat and the crew.
+Clancy protests and they start fighting while Krogan, Johnny and their men board the boat.
 Krogan draws a gun and orders Clancy and Burke into the boat's back room; Johnny nails the door shut.
-As they board their small launch, Krogan and Johnny light a fuse to explosives which they attached to Burke's boat.
-Seconds before the boat explodes, Clancy and Burke escape.
+As they board their launch, Krogan and Johnny light a fuse to explosives which they attached to Burke's boat.
+Before the boat explodes, Clancy and Burke escape.

-As a violent storm rages, Krogan, Johnny and the five natives return to the island, where Krogan asks, "well, any of you gals ever see what three million dollars looks like?"
-Marge asks what happened to Clancy; Krogan answers that "they're down at the bottom of the lagoon, along with the Tropic Star".
-Krogan announces that he is no longer interested in sharing the loot with Johnny, whom he accuses of planning to double-cross him.
-Johnny pulls out his gun and they shoot simultaneously, killing each other.
-Just then, Clancy enters with Burke.
-Luana points a gun at them, but Burke disarms her.
-As Clancy proclaims, "Marge we're rich", storm winds hit the thatched house which is then washed away by the surging waves.
+As a storm rages, Krogan, Johnny and the five natives return to the island.
+Marge asks what happened to Clancy; Krogan answers that he died.
+No longer interested in sharing the loot with Johnny, Krogan accuses him of planning to double-cross him.
+Johnny pulls out his gun and they simultaneously shoot each other dead.
+Clancy then enters with Burke, happy that they will all get the money.
+Storm winds hit the thatched house, which is then washed away by the surging waves.

-In a coda, an overhead sign marks the entrance to "The Bird Cage Cafe".
-Inside, Marge is seated at the cash register, with what appears to be a large framed photograph of Diane and Burke as a happy couple, propped up against it, while Clancy, wearing a captain's cap and jacket, surveys the place, then sits by her and says, "I'll have to put the bite on you for about fifty dollars", explaining that he'll tell her more later, adding, "you haven't forgotten about that bungalow on the Riviera, have you?"
+At "The Bird Cage Cafe", Marge is later seated at the cash register, with a framed photograph of Diane and Burke as a happy couple, propped up against it, while Clancy, wearing a captain's cap and jacket, sits by her and says, "I'll have to put the bite on you for about fifty dollars", explaining that he will tell her more later, adding, "you haven't forgotten about that bungalow on the Riviera, have you?"
 She gives him the money and rings up "NO SALE".